rhysstever/Eona/Eona (World).md

 Season | Month | Valued during that time
 ------ | ----- | -----------------------
 Spring | Eonum | Eona, creation, and rebirth
-Spring | Atay | Atal and the sun
-Summer | Vhorum | Month of Vhord and strength
+Spring | Vhorum | Month of Vhord and strength
+Summer | Atay | Atal and the sun
 Summer | Meralum | Month of Meralin, magic, and wonder Autumn | Ovarum | Month of Ovara, life, and growth Autumn | Unum | Month of Unus, knowledge, and learning Winter | Yhurne | Month of Yher and darkness
 Winter | Thorum | Month of Thoros, justice, and reflection

+## Holidays
+### NAME: The Day of
+Date: 30th of Eonum
+What is Celebrated: Community
+Usual Events: Dances and music in public squares

+### NAME: The Day of Light
+Date: 30th of Atay
+What is Celebrated: Freedom and magic
+Usual Events: Fireworks

+### NAME: The Day of Harvest
+Date: 30th of Ovarum
+What is Celebrated: Dedication and crops
+Usual Events: Large feasts

+### NAME: The Day of Remembrance
+Date: 30th of Yhurne
+What is Celebrated: The dead, sacrifice, and ancestry
+Usual Events: Mass prayer, silent vigils

 #World